dikshasen24/Stellar-Series/README.md

 - **Data-preprocessing and EDA**: The script `EDA.ipynb` imputes missing values into the time series and performs exploratory data analysis (EDA) to understand the data.
 - **Flare Detection**: The script `DBSCAN.ipynb` applies **DBSCAN clustering** to identify potential stellar flares.
-- **Flare Injection & Recovery (TBD)**: Flares are simulated using `flare_injection.py`, allowing for controlled injection of synthetic flares into the light curve.
+- **Flare Injection & Recovery**: Flares are simulated using `Simulations.ipynb`, allowing for controlled injection of synthetic flares into the light curve.
 The detection accuracy of the DBSCAN algorithm will be assessed by comparing detected vs. injected flares.
-- **Model Training (TBD)**: The script `train_model.py` will train a predictive model using extracted flare features.
+- **Model Training**: The script `Predictive_Models.ipynb` will train a predictive model using extracted flare features.
 Model performance will be evaluated on a test set to determine accuracy in flare prediction.

 ## **Code Development and Contributions**